joepalermo/dm_math_solvers/README.md

 - Use an off-policy algorithm with a parameter to control exploration/exploitation tradeoff

+- Design a procedure for testing new RL algorithms with simple environments

 - Maintain a database of rewarded graphs:
     - Map each problem id (module_name + index) to set of rewarded graphs for that problem
     - Persist between runs so that it keeps growing